ShravanaHS/beginner-embedded-c-pic-projects/README.md

 ## 📚 Table of Contents

-1. 🔑 [Prerequisites & Setup](#-prerequisites--setup)  What you need before diving in, including tools and basic knowledge.
+1. 🔑 [Prerequisites & Setup](#-prerequisites-&-setup)  What you need before diving in, including tools and basic knowledge.

-2. 💻 [Embedded C Essentials](#-embedded-c-essentials)  Core C concepts tailored for embedded development.
+2. 💻 [Embedded C programming fundamentals](#-Embedded-C-Programming-Fundamentals)  Core C concepts tailored for embedded development.

 3. 🤖 [Introduction to Embedded Systems](#-introduction-to-embedded-systems)  Understand what embedded systems are and how they power everyday devices.